-- A. The Project Budgeted Direct Construction Cost is \$8,429,000 - B. The Project Budgeted GMP Budget is \$10,569,000.
-In the event of a discrepancy between the Budgeted Direct Construction Cost, the proposed fees, and the GMP Budget, the GMP Budget is the maximum cost of the Project, and the Direct Construction Cost may be revised. - C. The contract duration for the Phase 2 agreement is approximately 497 calendar days.
-The budget and duration will be established in the RFP. - D. The contract specifies that liquidated damages are \$1,000 for each calendar day construction completion is late. - E. Escalation and design contingency are included in the Budgeted GMP.
+- A. The Project Budgeted Direct Construction Cost (BDCC) is \$108,929,000. - B. The Project GMP Budget is \$131,915,000 for both elements.
+In the event of a discrepancy between the Budgeted Direct Construction Cost, the proposed fees, and the GMP Budget, the GMP Budget is the maximum cost of the Project, and the Direct Construction Cost may be revised. - C. It is imperative that the Proposer works collaboratively with the University to: - a.
+Establish cost certainty that both elements can be constructed within the GMP Budget. - b.
+Refine the program for efficiencies and develop options to deliver the greatest value and maximize program (e.g., number of beds). - D. The contract duration for the Phase 2 agreement is 1080 calendar days. - E. The contract specifies that liquidated damages are as follows for each calendar day construction completion is late. - a.
+Element 1, Jenkins Hall: \$12,500. - b.
+Element 2, Health, Dining and Housing: \$15,000. - F. Escalation and design contingency are included in the Budgeted GMP.
 Additional escalation will not be allowed.
-The language in the design guidelines addressing escalation does not apply. - F. The Design-Builder will furnish, install, and relocate any existing Group 2 equipment and furniture. - G. The Project Phase 2 construction completion date is indicated in the Project Schedule, RFP 4.01. - H. The design shall ensure that the proposed project will be designed in alignment with LEED "Gold" equivalent level.
-Additionally, the design will ensure compliance with the California State University Sustainability Policy and Cal Green codes.

-I. The Design-Builder is required to be licensed in the State of California with a B, General Building Contactor license and registered to bid public works with the California Department of Industrial Relations (DIR).
-The Architect is required to be licensed in the State of California and prequalified with the Trustees, and may visit the following website for more details and contact information: http://www.calstate.edu/cpdc/ae/prequal/app_for_prequal.shtml.
+The language in the design guidelines addressing escalation does not apply. - G. The Project Phase 2 construction completion dates are indicated in the Project Schedule, RFP 4.01. - H. The design shall ensure that the proposed project, both Elements 1 and 2, will be designed in alignment with LEED "Gold" equivalent level.
+Additionally, the design will ensure compliance with the California State University Sustainability Policy and Cal Green codes. - I. The Design-Builder is required to be licensed in the State of California with a 'B' license and registered to bid public works with the California Department of Industrial Relations (DIR).
+The Architect is required to be licensed in the State of California.